moonc4ke/cash-register/README.md

 ## Extending the Application

+Rails is used with the intention to make this CLI application as extendable as possible.
+The framework provides the flexibility to evolve the app into a web interface or an API service in the future, should the need arise.

-If you want to add more features or modify the existing logic:
+To add more features or modify the existing logic:

 - Add new product types or discount rules in the `app/models` directory.
 - Update the `bin/run` file to include any new user interactions.